Social 3D Scene Graphs: Modeling Human Actions and Relations for Interactive Service Robots: Experiments

 \subsection{\datasetname{}~Benchmark}

 As discussed in Sec.~\ref{sec:related_work_3dsg}, existing 3DSG datasets focus on environments without humans, leaving a gap in representing people and their interactions.
-To address this, we introduce the \emph{\datasetname{}} benchmark, comprising 8 synthetic home environments built in Unity, each with 3 to 9 inhabitants manually placed to interact with one another and with objects.
+To address this, we introduce the \emph{\datasetname{}} benchmark, comprising 8 synthetic home scenes built in Unity and 3 in the real world, collected with the Odin1 sensor, each with 3 to 9 people interacting with one another and with objects.
 The humans here are static but display facial movements that allow the detection of activities such as speaking.
 For each scene, we provide ground-truth point clouds and registered RGB-D images, each paired with a ground-truth semantic mask of the objects in the scene.
 In addition, every scene includes a file listing all relationships among human instances and containing queries about the people in the scene, along with the corresponding instance IDs that satisfy them.
-Taken together, this constitutes our benchmark.
-Further details are provided in Tab.~\ref{tab:dataset_aggregate}.
-The ground-truth relationships annotation process is defined in Sec.~\ref{sec:activity_relationships_prediction} and queries on the map have been detailed in Sec.~\ref{sec:semantic_scene_understanding}.
+The set of relationships observed in the real scene fully encompasses those present in the synthetic scene.

+The relations were annotated by nine trained annotators following a predefined protocol.
+For each sequence, annotators were provided with the robot's RGB video from its egocentric camera and an interactive 3D visualization of the reconstructed scene with object-level models and poses.
+The multi-view setup was designed to reduce ambiguity caused by occlusions and depth uncertainty.
+For each human in the scene, annotators independently described the applicable relation in an open-vocabulary manner based on the image sequence.
+Final labels were first standardized using VerbAtlas \cite{di2019verbatlas} and were retained if at least five of the nine annotators agreed on the same action for a given human--entity pair.
+Benchmark details are in Tab.~\ref{tab:dataset_aggregate}; scene queries are detailed in Sec.~\ref{sec:semantic_scene_understanding}